WARE PREP ACADEMY OF ATLANTA, INC

 - Our overall OBJECTIVE is to help young men and women, both athletes and non-athletes, learn the value of developing good study skills, perseverance, physical and mental discipline, and self-determination in preparation for their college years.
 We want to teach them that the future is in their hands and that with an education, hard work, a positive mental outlook and strong physical and mental effort, there are no limits to what they can achieve.

 - Dr. Mamie Ware – Co-founder/Chief Academic Officer/President (PhD in Biology, 25+ years of teaching and administration at the collegiate level)

 - Greg Ware, MBA – Co-founder/Chief Executive Officer (12+ years of entrepreneurial ship, and college professor)

-In 2007, WPAA was located on the campus of Morris Brown College in Atlanta Ga.
+In 2007 we open our doors in Atlanta Ga.
 We had 65 male student athletes, which made up our football and two basketball teams.
 These students came from high school coaches, parents who wanted a better life for their child and word of mouth marketing.
 Both the basketball and football teams competed in the freelance league playing elite prep schools such as Oak Hill Academy and Fort Union Military Academy in Virginia.
 We placed 81% of that class into college on scholarships.

 Educational Goals are: